icloudsolutions/cashdrawer_rs232/README.md

 You can customize these parameters according to your needs.

 ## Usage
-To run the service, simply execute the app.py script.
+To run the service, simply execute script.
 The service will listen by default on port 8443.
 You can modify the port in the configuration file if necessary.

 ## API Endpoints
+GET /open_cash_drawer : open the cash drawer.

+GET /config: Récupère la configuration actuelle du service.

+POST /config: Met à jour la configuration du service en fonction des données JSON fournies.

+POST /config/reset: Réinitialise la configuration aux valeurs par défaut.

 ## TODO Endpoints
 webpages home, service, config..